leonmeka/sortql-cli/docs/documentation.md

 ### Example 2: Deleting Files Older Than a Specific Date

-You have a directory with a large number of files and want to delete bigger files that are older than a specific date.
-Here's how you can achieve this with **sortQL**:
+You have a directory with a large number of files and want to delete bigger files that are older than a specific date:

 ```sql
 -- Delete files older than a specific date